Conservation of Heritage sites in India is important because:

 The various factors that can be classified as anthropogenic causes are listed below.

-- Fire – It could be due to electric short circuit, improper burning of material
+- Fire – It could be due to an electric short circuit, improper burning of material

 Heritage Conservation – Problems Faced by India